Compact Optimization Learning for AC Optimal Power Flow: Related Work

-Traditional power network reduction techniques, such as Kron and Ward reduction~\cite{ward49equivalent} techniques, have been widely used in the power system industry for more than 70 years.
+\tb{ In previous data-driven AC-OPF approaches, feature reduction has been considered for reducing the parameters to tune using techniques such as PCA \cite{lei2020data} or sensitivity analysis \cite{liu2021explicit}.
+This work in contrast shows that the optimal solutions can be compressed to the low-rank representations defined by PCA without having any significant informational loss. } Traditional power network reduction techniques, such as Kron and Ward reduction~\cite{ward49equivalent} techniques, have been widely used in the power system industry for more than 70 years.
 These techniques focused on crafting simpler equivalent circuits to be used by system operators, primarily for analysis.
 More complex reduction models~\cite{jang13line,caliskan12kron,nikolakakos18reduced,jiang20enhanced} have also been developed recently.
 While it is possible to use classical reduction techniques to reduce the power systems before learning, the resulting prediction model would only be able to predict quantities on the reduced networks with potential accuracy issues.
-The main focus of the paper is \emph{not on general network/grid reduction techniques}.
+The main focus of the paper is not on general network/grid reduction techniques.
 Instead, it focuses on devising a scalable learning approach by reducing the number of trainable parameters.

-In summary, prior works for learning AC-OPF optimization proxies have not considered industry size power systems. {\em This paper shows that \CL{} applies to large-scale power networks (up to 30,000 buses in the experiments) and produces significant benefits in speeding-up AC-OPF solvers through warm-starts.}
+In summary, most previous works for learning AC-OPF optimization proxies have not considered industry-size power systems. {\em This paper shows that \CL{} applies to large-scale power networks (up to 30,000 buses in the experiments) and produces significant benefits in speeding-up AC-OPF solvers through warm-starts.}